-To know which risks most apply to you talk to your doctor to understand more about entropion surgery as well as the benefits and if they apply to you.
-This way you can decide with your doctor if entropion surgery is a good option.
+To find out the most applicable risks you should talk to your doctor to understand more about the endoprosthesis surgery as well as the benefits and whether it applies to you.
+This way you can decide with your doctor whether an endoprosthesis surgery is a good option.

-Non surgical treatments for entropion are often temporary in the correction of the rolling in of the eyelids and include:
+Non-surgical treatments for entropion may provide temporary relief from the rolling in of the eyelids, including:

-Placing some sutures to the to the lower eyelid to pull the lashes away from the eye and giving temporary relief from the entropion
+suturing the lower eyelid to pull the lashes away from the eye.

-Placing a soft contact lens on the eye to protect it from the ingrowing lashes caused by entropion
+placing a soft contact lens on the eye to protect it from the ingrowing lashes.

 How you prepare

-Before having entropion surgery you will meet your Oculoplastic surgeon who specialises in entropion surgery to discuss:
+Before undergoing entropion surgery, you will meet with your oculoplastic surgeon, who specializes in entropion surgery, to discuss the following:

-A physical examination of the eyelids to ensure that this is the correct procedure.
+a vision examination to check the eyes before surgery; a physical examination of the eyelids to ensure that the procedure is appropriate

-Eyelid photography which can help with surgical planning and to provide evidence for any insurance claim.
+Eeyelid photography, which can help with surgical planning and may be necessary for insurance claims.

-You should arrange for someone to take you home after the procedure and stay with you for the first night following the operation.
+Finally, you should arrange for someone to take you home after the procedure and stay with you for the first night afterwards.

 What can you expect before the procedure?

-Entropion surgery is usually done as a day case where you can go home the same day.
-Your surgeon will inject anaesthetic into your eyelids to numb the area and you can also have medication through a drip to help you relax.
-You are also able to ask Mr Ahmad Aziz in the central london clinic any questions you have prior to surgery.
+Entropion surgery: is often performed as a day case, so you can go home the same day.
+Your surgeon will inject a local anesthetic into your eyelids to numb the area and may also offer medication through a drip to help you relax.
+Additionally, you can ask Mr. Ahmad Aziz in the central London clinic any questions you have before the surgery.

 What you can expect during the procedure

-A smaller operation is the placing of stitches to the lower eyelid to turn the eyelid outwards.
-The stitches cause scarring inside the eyelid that are usually not visible to help keep the eyelid in place once the stitches dissolve.
-This operation is relatively simple but can lead to the entropion and rolling in of the eyelids returning after a few months.
+A smaller procedure for entropion is the placement of sutures in the lower eyelid to turn it outwards.
+These sutures create scar tissue inside the eyelid, which is usually not visible, to help keep the eyelid in the correct position once the sutures dissolve.
+This procedure is relatively simple, but the entropion and rolling in of the eyelids may return after a few months.

-If the entropion is age related your oculoplastic surgeon will remove a small section of the eyelid to make it tighter.
-This may be associated with the placing of stitches on the eyelid to bring the eyelid outwards and provide additional support.
-If the entropion is more significant then an incision is made just under the eyelashes to access the eyelid muscles which are then tightened to give a better turning out of the lashes.
-The incision is then closed with stitches.
+If the entropion is age-related, your oculoplastic surgeon may remove a small section of the eyelid to make it tighter.
+This may be accompanied by the placement of sutures on the eyelid to bring it outwards and provide additional support.
+If the entropion is more severe, an incision is made just under the eyelashes to access the eyelid muscles, which are then tightened to provide a better outward turning of the lashes.
+The incision is then closed with sutures.

-If your entropion is caused by scarring, injury or previous surgery a mucous membrane graft usually from the mouth is placed on the inner surface of the eyelid to help the eyelid turn outwards.
-This is commonly done under a general anaesthetic with you asleep.
+If your entropion is caused by scarring, injury, or a previous surgery, a mucous membrane graft (usually taken from the mouth) may be placed on the inner surface of the eyelid to help the eyelid turn outwards.
+This is typically done under general anesthesia, with you asleep.

 What can expect during the procedure?